greg-raven/Impeachment-Chronicles/_posts/2022-09-14-fbi-paid-for-russian-disinfo-to-frame-trump-and-7-more-details.md

 The FBI did this knowing that Danchenko “was associate of two FBI counterintelligence subjects”; “had previous contact with the Russian Embassy and known Russian intelligence officers”; “had also informed one Russian intelligence officer that he had interest in entering the Russian diplomatic service”; and, according to a think-tank employee, suggested he had contacts willing to purchase classified information.

 Also, the FBI and Special Counsel Robert Mueller’s team continued to use Danchenko as a paid CHS even knowing his stories were fabrications.
-In fact, Mueller’s team was so focused on getting Trump, it completely ignored whether the Steele dossier included Russian disinformation.
+In fact, Mueller’s team was so focused on getting Trump, it completely ignored whether [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}) included Russian disinformation.

 **Hillary Paid for Russian Disinformation, Too**